The Official Rules of the Five

-Any charges levied on the Five Towns Quiz by our current bankers
+5. Any charges levied on the Five Towns Quiz by our current bankers

 for dishonoured cheques presented by teams in payment for league fees or anything else, must be refunded by the offending

 team in addition to finding an alternative means of payment for that which they were trying to pay with the dishonoured cheque.

 6. In consideration of the fact that during the entire

 existence of the Five Towns Quiz League, question packs have always been hand delivered and never posted (ie lost in the post

 is not possible), if a visiting team arrives at their fixture on a particular night and the question pack is lost, mislaid

 or other unavailable by the latest starting time (8.45pm), then this is deemed to be the responsibility of the home team (assuming

 that it is subsequently confirmed that the question pack is KNOWN to have been delivered) and the visiting team in most foreseeable

 circumstances will be able to claim the game and the 2 match points.
 7. The question pack is normally shown to both Captains immediately before opening by the question reader, for

 them to satisfy themselves that it is not open or tampered with.
 If the question pack appears for the match at 8.30pm

 – 8.45pm and has obviously been opened or is indeed suspected to have been tampered with, then the game for league purposes

 shall be void and shall be referred to the Committee for consideration.
 One particular previously known scenario

 is that licensees and/or bar staff have opened questions on receipt, not knowing what they are and in that circumstance for

 instance, the game would be awarded to the visiting team.
+8.

 decision of the Question Reader is final.
 The only circumstances in which the Question Reader can be overruled is if the two